vaadin/vaadin-core/README.md

 # Vaadin core components

-[Vaadin core components](https://vaadin.com/components) are an evolving set of open sourced [Polymer](https://www.polymer-project.org/) web components, which seamlessly extend the [Polymer Element Catalog](https://www.webcomponents.org/collection/Polymer/elements) with high-quality user interface components commonly needed in modern mobile and desktop business web applications.
+[Vaadin core components](https://vaadin.com/components) is the open source part of the Vaadin standards-based Web Components set, which contains high-quality user interface components commonly needed in modern mobile and desktop business web applications.

 For more information, see the [Vaadin components README](https://github.com/vaadin/vaadin).